Shardeum Documentation

 6.1.1 Shardus Started Q2 2016

 In April 2016, Omar Syed began working on the design of a distributed ledger that would process transactions independently without grouping them into blocks so that the ledger could more easily be sharded.
 Syed had come across bitcoin in 2011 while working on an economic paper titled "Sound Money Without Commodities".
 He was impressed by the decentralized nature of bitcoin, but having built scalable systems for large enterprises, he was concerned that the technology would not be usable for some of the global scale applications he wanted to build.
 By late 2017 Syed began forming a small team to work on the "Unblock Ledger" project which was later rebranded to Shardus in 2018.
 The first to join him was his son Aamir.
-In Q3 of 2021, the Shardus team demonstrated linear scaling and auto-scaling by growing a sharded coin transfer network on AWS to 1000 nodes and achieving 5000 TPS.
+In Q3 of 2021, the Shardus team demonstrated linear scaling and auto-scaling by growing a sharded token transfer network on AWS to 1000 nodes and achieving 5000 TPS.

 6.1.2 Shardeum Started Q4 2021